 The Dick Bright Trio is a wonderful choice for events.
 Dick Bright is also a jazz and pop fiddle virtuoso.
 Adding guitar and upright bass, Dick has created a truly unique trio.
 From Cole Porter to The Beatles, the group adds an elegant and classy up-beat sound to any event.
 The trio is perfect for cocktail parties, wedding ceremonies, and wine tastings.tor of the popular corporate party band Dick Bright’s SRO.

-Morris Knight, The Bammies Music Foundation Board Member
+George Edwards, The Bammies Music Foundation Board Member

 Uzette Salazar, The Bammies Music Foundation Board of Directors